Phurba Tashi

 Phurba Tashi Sherpa Mendewa (फूर्वा तासी शेर्पा, 1971) is a Nepalese Sherpa mountaineer known for his numerous ascents of major Himalayan peaks.
-These include twenty-one ascents of Mount Everest, five on Cho Oyu, two on Manaslu, and one each on Shishapangma and Lhotse.
+These include 21 ascents of Mount Everest, six on Cho Oyu, eight on Manaslu, and one each on Shishapangma and Lhotse.

-2007 to 2013
+Everest climbs

+Phurba Tashi was born in Khumjung, Nepal, 10 kilometers from Everest's base camp.
+He grew up in a family of climbers, watching his father and uncles go on climbing expeditions with international mountaineers.

+His first successful summit of an eight-thousander was Cho Oyu in 1998.
+The next year, at age 28, Tashi summitted Mount Everest for the first time.

+In 2000, he accompanied Marco Siffredi up Cho Oyu for the first snowboard descent of that mountain.
+The two became friends, with Tashi later visiting Siffredi in Chamonix before accompanying him for both his successful Everest ascents.
+After a nearly 13 hour climb on their second summit of Everest, on September 8, 2002, Phurba encouraged Siffredi to abandon his attempt to be the first to snowboard the Hornbein Couloir.
+Siffredi refused, and was eventually lost on the mountain.

+Everest: Beyond the Limit

+From 2006-2007, Tashi was featured in the Discovery Channel series Everest: Beyond the Limit.
+Appearing in 11 episodes, he appears more episodes than anyone else in the series.
+In the first season of the Discovery Channel series (2006), he was shown carrying double-amputee Mark Inglis down a portion of the lower descent on his back.

 In 2007, he reached the summit three times in that single season.

-In 2009 Tashi was featured in the Discovery Channel series Everest: Beyond the Limit.
-He has reached the summit of Everest 21 times.
-He lives in Khumjung, Nepal.

-In the first season of the Discovery Channel series (2006), he was shown carrying double-amputee Mark Inglis down a portion of the lower descent on his back.
-In 2007, as a result of urging by expedition leader Russell Brice, Tashi agreed to accompany David Tait on his mission to complete the first double traverse of Everest, climbing the north route to the summit, descending on the south side, resting for three days, and then repeating the trip in reverse.
+That year, as a result of urging by expedition leader Russell Brice, Tashi agreed to accompany David Tait on his mission to complete the first double traverse of Everest, climbing the north route to the summit, descending on the south side, resting for three days, and then repeating the trip in reverse.
 Once at Base Camp on the south side of the mountain, however, Tait decided to bow out of the return traverse.
 Tait said that his decision was influenced by his belief that Phurba Tashi was a far superior climber and would have allowed him all the glory had they continued.
 Tait summited Everest for a third time in May 2009, again accompanied by Tashi (his 15th summit).

 Phurba Tashi completed his 21st summit of Mount Everest in May 2013 while working for Kishan Rai Mountain Experience, matching the record then held by Apa Sherpa.
-In 2017, he was still one of the record holders of the number of summits on Everest but that record was broken in 2018 by Kami Rita Sherpa.
+The record was broken in 2018 by Kami Rita Sherpa.

-2014 and subsequent years

-A crew was filming on Everest in 2014, planning to chronicle the work of Phurba Tashi.
-However, the 2014 Mount Everest ice avalanche caused the producers to change the focus to covering the aftermath of the tragic event.
-Nonetheless, Phurba Tashi was featured prominently in the documentary released in 2015 as Sherpa.

-Phurba Tashi retired from climbing Everest after the 2014 season but, "Everest Yak" as he is known, was the head Sherpa for Himalayan Experience/Himex, an Everest climbing company as of 2015.
-However, the 2015 season was cancelled due to avalanches in the wake of the April 2015 Nepal earthquake.

-Phurba Tashi's life was changed again by the 2015 earthquake that also affected his village of Khumjung.
-"Everything I worked for was destroyed in a minute", he said after the loss of his eight-bedroom trekking lodge in Khumjung, Nepal and the extensive damage to his house.
-(Mountaineering is also a dangerous occupation.
-The April 2014 avalanche on Everest killed 13 Sherpas;